Last Updated on February 2, 2021 by George

 To address the issue of a bad reference and to be able to sue for ‘negligent misstatement’.

 You must show that:

-Your employer was negligent in providing a reference.
+Your employer was negligent in providing a bad statement.

 The information in the reference is misleading.

 Providing this misleading information has had a negative effect on your future employment.